 We have also been busy scheduling many Virtual Coffee Dates and Online Buyer Consultations with people looking for personalized guidance on how to proceed (or not proceed) at this time, given all that we know.
 Contact us anytime for an online meeting to discuss your questions.

-Back in March and April agents, mortgage brokers and lawyers were scrambling trying to find ways to get deals closed.
+Back in March and April 2020, agents, mortgage brokers and lawyers were scrambling trying to find ways to get deals closed.
 Now, we've got it all figured out.
 Some real estate lawyers are meeting with clients over video chat, or passing documents back and forth through car windows for signing, or taking other precautions.
-There has been a slight increase in the number of issues at closing, but for the most part, deals are still going together.

-Our agents have always worked from home so there is no change there, except all of our training sessions and meetings have moved online.
-We are meeting with our agents and staff frequently to ensure that they are briefed, on any and all changes pertaining to COVID-19.
-We have reduced our in-office staff to maintain physical distancing.
-If you need to pick up or drop something off and prefer not to enter the office, simply call our office number when you arrive (780-486-8655) and a staff member will come to your car.
+Our agents have always worked from home so there is no change there, except most of our training sessions and meetings have moved online.
+We are frequently meeting with our agents and staff online to ensure that they are briefed on all changes pertaining to COVID-19.
+If you need to pick up or drop something off and prefer not to enter the office, call our office number when you arrive (780-486-8655), and a staff member will come to your car.
 We also have a mail slot at our back door where you can leave mail – do not drop cheques or any other valuable items in our mail slot.
 Please see the Real Estate Council of Alberta’s “COVID-19 Information for Real Estate Consumers” for more information page.